 But the other teachers I was working with didn’t agree.
 When I asked them if they enjoyed life on Tanegashima, they all responded by telling me how many years of “island duty” they had left.
 High school teachers in the prefecture had to change schools every few years, and at least once in their careers they would have to spend 3-5 years on one of Kagoshima’s islands.

-When it came time to renew my contract in February I decided to stay, partly because the job paid well, but mostly because I felt like I needed more time to find my feet in Japan.
+When it came time to renew my contract in February I decided to stay, partly because the job paid well and the cost of living in Japan (or at least on Tanegashima) was quite low, but mostly because I felt like I needed more time to find my feet in Japan.

 And then the tsunami hit.